I don’t have four kids homeschooling anymore. But for many years, I did.

 Aptitude isn’t determined by age.

 Mental math appeared easiest to our two youngest children.
 Though math concepts are taught individually, they can be reinforced collectively.
-Word problems, logic games, card games, board games, minute to win it games–all these are useful and easily done as a family.
+Word problems, logic games, card games, board games, minute-to-win-it games: all these are mental math games are useful and easily accomplished in a game approach across the age-spectrum.

-Reading abilities developed at similar ages, but the child that learned to read at the youngest age, now prefers it the least and is our slowest reader.
+Reading abilities developed at similar ages in our family.
+You can read more about that here.
+I find it interesting that the child that learned to read at the youngest age now prefers it the least and is our slowest reader.
 Go figure.

-One of our girls loved history, read all day long, knows the intricacies of British history, and decided to pursue Latin & Greek history as one of her University majors.
-My youngest son’s interest in ancient history propels him and his oldest sister to have chats about what they’ve learned still.
+One of our girls loved history, read all day long, knows the intricacies of the British monarchy, and had no interest in my interest in teaching them Latin.
+In fact, she didn’t really like learning anything prescribed from anyone, neither me as homeschool mom or her high school teachers either.
+She decided to pursue Latin language study in University and also Greek history as one of her University majors.
+(My twelve year old’s interest in ancient history propels him and his oldest sister to have chats about what they’ve learned still.)

-Though my teenagers are less interested in read alouds as a family now, I try squeezing it in anywhere I can.
+Though my teenagers are less interested in readalouds these days, I try squeezing it in anywhere I can.
+And sometimes they sit with my twelve year old son now, just to hear what we’re reading.
 I recently finished The Evolution of Calpurnia Tate with my youngest but the older two girls often hear snippets as I read.
 If I can promise ‘massage exchanges’ before bed, I can even read with my teenagers.

 Communal community time.

 Until a certain age, about adolescence, family field trips and family playdates easily happened en masse.
-An eight year old can lead the dress up time with toddlers, preschoolers and similar age mates.
+An eight year old led the dress-up time with toddlers, preschoolers and similar-age mates.
 So many times, I have heard: “Your kids play so well with younger kids.”
 (Because they’re used to hanging out with families, not segregated groups of same-aged peers).

 When they’re young, any activity can be a family activity.
-Joining together to help at a summer BBQ at the seniors center, visiting a new homeschooling family of littler kids, field trips, you name the activity, you can do it as a family.
+Joining together to help at a summer BBQ at the seniors center, visiting a new homeschooling family of younger kids, field trips: you name the activity, you can do it as a family.
+(And you can do it when they’re older too, but they have their own plans at that age too and sometimes want to do things differently or choose not to engage simply because they want to assert their separateness).